- Getting there and getting around

 - Keep shoes on your feet in all the camp sites.

-- If you intend on having a campfire, set it up in a sensible place in your camp site—away from your tent or trailer—or better still, use an existing one.
+- If you intend on having a campfire, set it up in the fire rings provided.

 Thefts have occurred in this area.